Haikou Meilan International Airport

 Haikou Meilan International Airport is an international airport serving Haikou, the capital of South Central China's Hainan province.
 It is located 25 km southeast of the city center and was opened in 1999, replacing the old Dayingshan Airport located along what is now the city's Guoxing Avenue.
 The airport is operated by Hainan Meilan International Airport Company Limited.

 Haikou Meilan International Airport is the largest and busiest airport in Hainan.
-In 2024, the passenger throughput was 26,890,365, ranking 19th among China's civil airports.
-The cargo throughput reached about 124,000 tons, ranking 23rd; the aircraft movement was about 106,000, ranking 18th.
+In 2025, the passenger throughput was 26,851,102, ranking 20th among China's civil airports.
+The cargo throughput reached about 215,752.3 tons, ranking 19th; aircraft movement was about 185,220, ranking 22nd.